 Benefits of a Business Checking Account

 Businesses with employees can issue payroll checks from a business checking account and make ATM deposits and withdrawals.
 Business checks and debit cards usually come with the account, as well as a limited number of free transactions.
 Also, most banks and credit unions now have fairly sophisticated online banking platforms through which you can order checks and perform other account management tasks.
-Make sure to take a look at the varying fees for each type of transaction, especially, if you expect to use your account for a high volume of point of sale transactions.
+Make sure to take a look at the varying fees for each type of transaction, especially if you expect to use your account for a high volume of point of sale transactions.
 Monthly service fees typically come with every offering, but some banks and credit unions will give you the opportunity to waive them by maintaining a minimum balance in the account.
-Free business checking is available are often available as well.
+Free business checking is often available as well.